 It’s perfectly possible that Duplex might admit to the person being called that it is actually a computer calling them.
 Does it matter if the interaction is as natural as with a human?

-That’s open to debate though it was clear from the demo that Google has tried to make the experience as natural as possible, going a bit overboard with filler language such as “er” or “um” in the sample calls.
+That’s open to debate though it was clear that Google has tried to make the experience as natural as possible, going a bit overboard with filler language such as “er” or “um” in the sample calls.

 Such speech disfluencies are used by humans to build in thinking time and that’s also the case here; disguising that the system is still thinking, too.
 Google adds that while we expect some things to be instantly answered – such as when we first say hello on a phone call – it’s actually more natural to have pauses elsewhere.